MetaSys-LISBP/IsoCor/doc/faq.rst

 :math:`ME = \frac{^{n}_{i=0}M_{i}.i}{n}`

-"I would like a new feature."
+I would like a new feature.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We would be glad to improve IsoCor.
 Please get in touch with us so we could discuss your problem. [issue tracker].